 Notes

 - For the large jar in the photo, we used six bulbs of garlic and two cups of honey.
-Be sure your honey is raw and local is always best!
+I use 2 heads of garlic and 1 cup of honey for a pint jar.

 - If you don't have a pickle pipe, you can use a regular lid.
 Just be sure to burp the jar every few days and push the garlic down.
 See blog posts for more details.